Loading

 Scheduled international passenger and freight flights

-For airlines and operators proposing to operate scheduled international air services into or out of Australia, see the DITRDCA.
+For airlines and operators proposing to operate scheduled international air services into or out of Australia, see the DITRDCA website.

 DITRDCA is also responsible for approving non-scheduled international charter flights to or from Australia.
 There are specific exemptions, such as a single charter flight that does not form part of a program.